+What are the Rocket League ranks?
 We all love a bit of frantic, fast-paced aerial car football, don’t we?
-Rocket League stands in a field of its own as an esport, with its mixture of teamwork, coordination and driving skills making it hard to squeeze into any pre-existing genre.
+Rocket League stands in a field of its own as a competitive multiplayer game, with its mixture of teamwork, coordination, precise aim, and driving skills making it hard to squeeze into any pre-existing genre.

-Because it’s so unique, Rocket League has a massive following and has become a top tier esport.
-But it isn’t just the pro players who get to play competitively; Rocket League has a ranking system which allows you to progress from Unranked to Grand Champion across eight different competitive game modes.
+Because it’s so unique, Rocket League has a massive following and has become a top-tier esport.
+But it isn’t just the pro players who get to play competitively; Rocket League has a ranking system that allows you to progress through the Rocket League ranks from Unranked to Supersonic Legend across a host of different competitive game modes.
 If you want to up your Rocket League game, or you’re just a sucker for the grind, then ranked play is where you’ll want to be.

 What are the Rocket League ranks?